 We have heard it many, many times: “You have EIGHT kids?!
 How do you afford it?”
 Others add comments about how they can’t afford the 2 or 3 they have.
-I’m going to share 8 tips for affording a large family that were helpful to us, and also how we learned to trust God.
+I’m going to share 8 tips for affording a large family that were helpful to us, as well as how we learned to trust God to provide.

 God does promise to provide, but He also expects us to be good stewards of the money He has given us.
 We need to be wise and careful in how we use it.

 1. Be in agreement with your spouse.

 It’s very important to sit down with your spouse, and set up a budget that you can both agree on.

 A married couple is supposed to be a team, and it won’t work if one of you is off doing your own thing financially.

 Once you agree on the budget, you both need to follow it.

 No matter HOW tight the budget is, this is a Bible principle that we need to obey.
 If you get into the habit of tithing, you don’t even really think about it.
 And God promises to bless you when you are faithful in tithing.
 (Malachi 3:10)